zachafif/treeclassify/README.md

 ## Experiment, Result, and Discussion

 ### Variable Selection Result
 To reduce the data dimensionality and to make the model more interpretable, we conduct a variable selection process.
 We use forward selection approach for our data due to it simplicity and computationally feasible to do with author’s machine.
 The approach begin with fitting the model using M0 with no input variable,  followed by recursively add all input variable one by one with the cross validation score calculated for each.
 Next,  the variable with the best score added by one predictor with the same step as before.
-For this project we chose the best ten predictor, this process will yield the top ten predictors with the smallest CV error.
+For this project we chose the best **ten (10)** predictor, this process will yield the top ten predictors with the smallest CV error.

 ![image](https://github.com/user-attachments/assets/0a3b41ff-8080-46b4-b5b6-47937f01c363)